ucczs/AoC_Preparator/readme.md

 ## Script parameter
 * -y select the year (2015 until now)
 * -d select the day (Day 1 until 25)
+* -a download all days of a specific year
 * -l select the language you want to use
 * -c (optional) set your session cookie (the session cookie can also be set in [config.py](./config.py))
 * -h help